-The partners at Kohn Kohn and Colapinto have worked pro bono with U.S. officials, foreign governments and international NGOs in order to realize the global whistleblower protections promised in the Convention.
+The Foreign Corrupt Practices Act attorneys at Kohn Kohn and Colapinto have worked pro bono with U.S. officials, foreign governments and international NGOs in order to realize the global whistleblower protections promised in the Convention.
 We are the authors of a major report published by the National Whistleblower Center entitled The Importance of Whistleblower Rewards in Combating International Corruption.

 The Foreign Corrupt Practices Act

-KKC believes that the Foreign Corrupt Practices is currently the single most important legal tool enhancing international whistleblower protection.
+If you are looking for an international lawyer who specializes in whistleblower protection, you have come to the right place.
+KKC believes that the Foreign Corrupt Practices Act is currently the single most important legal tool enhancing international whistleblower protection.
 In 2010, as part of the Dodd-Frank Act, whistleblowers obtained protections for raising allegations of Foreign Corrupt Practices Act violations.
 As amended by the Dodd-Frank Act, the Foreign Corrupt Practices Act’s power to protect whistleblowers and combat corruption is truly remarkable.

 The law provides for whistleblowers to receive an award between 10 and 30 percent of the total amount recovered by the government if a successful enforcement action follows their disclosures.
 The Foreign Corrupt Practices Act also allows whistleblowers to file their claims anonymously in the U.S., thereby evading the threat of retaliation.
 Furthermore, the Dodd-Frank Act’s anti-retaliation provisions also provide protection for employees who work in the United States and blow the whistle on Foreign Corrupt Practices Act violations.